hlan22/hlan22/README.md

 Hello!
 Welcome to my GitHub :)

-I am a 5th year student at the University of British Columbia (UBC), located in Vancouver, Canada!
-I am a Statistics major with a minor in Data Science and a Commerce concentration (BSc).
+I am in my last year studying at UBC in Canada!
+I am a Statistics major with a minor in Data Science (BSc).

-I am currently doing statistical undergraduate research on weather extremes for UBC.
+I spent my past summer doing statistical undergraduate research on weather extremes, which is what inspired me to properly set up my github.
+A lot of my projects are in development and therefore are private, but I hope to show a lot of them in the future on here!

-Feel free to check out some of my projects!
+Feel free to reach out and say hi!

 | My Contributions | My Languages |
 |--------------|------------------|